Set up One-time Keys

 Test Signing with SignClient

-To test signing using the SignServer CLI SignClient, run the following:
+To test signing using SignClient, run the following:

 bin/signclient signdocument -workername XAdESSigner -data "<xml/>" -username user1 -password password